TykTechnologies/tyk-bank/README.md

 This PoC will only work turn-key on Mac OS.
 That's basically because the Docker networking takes advantage of a special hostname `docker.for.mac.localhost` to wire up a few things together.
 It's definitely possible to get this running outside OSX, you'll just need to make minor modifications.

 ## Running The Stack

-### Prerequisites

-- Docker,
-- a Tyk Pro Dashboard license key
-- Some time on your hands.

-If you don't have a license key, please head on over to www.tyk.io to get a trial key.

-_When you have your license, please add it to "license_key" field in "confs/tyk_analytics.conf"._

 ### 1) Docker-Compose up